arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 - Program Counter (PC) and Instruction Register (IR)
 - IR: Current instruction being executed on the CPU
 - PC: Address of next instruction
+  - Also called *Instruction pointer* by Intel because it is a pointer to the next instruction

 ## Control unit
 Reads address from memory from address stored in PC \